matthaliski/railsondocker/README.md

 It might be obvious now that you can also run your tests from here.
 This repo has Rspec set up and a simple `rspec` from the prompt should start running tests, even JavaScript system tests with Capybara.

+You can see your system tests running by opening up the Screen Sharing app on your Mac.
+You'll connect to `localhost:5900` and enter in the password `secret`.
+Doing this will allow you to watch the tests as they run -- they'll be fast!

 ## Debugging

 If you would like to debug by dropping in a `debugger` to get an interactive session, you'll need to stop the currently running Rails server